TanavP2112/trading-model-projects/pred_market_vn_rev_mom/README.md

 ---

-## The Basics + The Logic

-(math and a basic explanation will be added here soon :D)

----

 ## Data

 The data was constructed from `TrevorJS/kalshi-trades` (HuggingFace), Kalshi's public trade-level feed, aggregated to hourly bars via DuckDB.
 The dataset contains **4.4M hourly bars across 26,258 markets, from August 2021 – January 2026**, spanning 5 main contract categories (Sports, Economics, Crypto, Entertainment, Politics).